Valery Chkalov: Commemoration

 The village of Vasilyevo where Chkalov was born is now the town of Chkalovsk (Nizhny Novgorod Oblast).
 The city of Orenburg bore the name Chkalov from 1938 to 1957.
 There was a Chkalov Street in Moscow (part of Moscow's Garden Ring), now renamed Zemlyanoy Val; its namesakes in Nizhny Novgorod and several other Russian cities still exist.
 Nizhny Novgorod also has a staircase down to the Volga named after him with a statue of him at the top of it.
 In 1975, a monument to Chkalov's 1937 polar flight was dedicated at Pearson Airpark in Vancouver, Washington and a street in east Vancouver was named Chkalov Drive.

+The Khatayevich Park in Dnipropetrovsk, Ukrainian SSR, was named after Chkalov from 1937 to 1992.
+Chkalov had no personal connection with the city.

 A was named Chkalov but was renamed Komsomolets in 1958.

 The metro rail systems of Moscow, Saint Petersburg, and Nizhny Novgorod each have a Chkalovskaya station.
 Yekaterinburg Metro also opened one in 2012.

 A Russian Tupolev Tu-160 bomber was named after Valery Chkalov.

 A musical duet, Отряд имени Валерия Чкалова ("Detachment named after Valery Chkalov"), recorded their first album in 1983.

-A monument to Chkalov in Dnipro, Ukraine was dismantled in December 2022.
+A monument to Chkalov in (former Dnipropetrovsk) Dnipro, Ukraine was dismantled in December 2022.
 The monument had been erected in 1981.
-Chkalov was not connected with Dnipro in any way.
 In February 2023 a monument to Chkalov in Kyiv, Ukraine was dismantled.
 It was dismantled as soon as the Ministry of Culture and Information Policy had revoked the monument cultural heritage site status.
 On 13 July 2023 Valery Chkalov Park in Kyiv was renamed Literature Park.

 Moldova is also home to streets named after the pilot.
 One of them located in the city of Chișinău, is most well known for its comically short length of 41 meters making it the shortest street in the country.
 However at least 3 more streets all over the country bear the pilot's name, from Găgăuzia to Lipcani and Iargara.